rfinnie/jekyll-finnie/_posts/2020-05-26-paypal-is-abusively-incompetent.md

 > Hi there, thanks for getting in touch with us.
 We have responded to the Direct message.
 Please check.
 Thanks for your patience. ^MJD

 And then the cycle begins again.
 They'll ask a few token questions, and either stop responding, or tell me to go to chat support (which we've established will not help me).
 Any time I mention PayPal publicly, I get a response eventually, but it never goes anywhere.
-This has happened with **SIX** different PayPal representatives (at least judging by the initials at the end; add the 3 chat support attempts and we're at 9).
+This has happened with ~~SIX~~ **EIGHT** different PayPal representatives (at least judging by the initials at the end; add the 3 chat support attempts and we're at ~~9~~ 11).
 Twice they ended with promising to escalate to a "specialist", but will then disappear.

 Every time I feel like hope is properly lost and I can move on (did I mention I foolishly had over $700 in the account?), they'll reply and ask to repeat the situation, or ask what happens when I try to log in, or suggest that if I contact chat support they can reset my password.
 With each response, I know that @AskPayPal cannot actually fix the problem PayPal created, but there's still that bit of hope which makes me respond.
 But it ends the same each time, and honestly, I feel terrible.